ananta/S2308-CPSC-8710-001-90595/README.md

 Lessons Learned:
 Flexibility and effective communication were crucial lessons.
 Adapting to changes and embracing challenges enhanced our problem-solving skills.
 Thorough testing and innovative solutions ensured the reliability of our application.
 PawGuesser not only showcased our technical proficiency but also our ability to overcome obstacles as a team.

+Conclusion:
+PawGuesser stands as a testament to our growth in the technology landscape.
+Through teamwork, adaptability, and a robust tech stack, we transformed challenges into opportunities.
+This project not only resulted in a fun and educational game but also strengthened our collaborative spirit and technical expertise.